Solid Rock and the Logging Job

 How we met

-Raymond Jones — Dave’s neighbor — suggested early in 2025 that Dave reach out to Russell and Cody Richardson of Solid Rock Trucking & Excavating, also operating as Treeline Logging LLC, just down Kings Valley Highway in Monmouth.
+Raymond Jones — Dave’s neighbor — suggested early in 2025 that Dave reach out to Russell and Cody Robertson of Solid Rock Trucking & Excavating, also operating as Treeline Logging LLC, just down Kings Valley Highway in Monmouth.
 Dave wrote them on January 9, 2025 from a beach cabin with bad Wi-Fi, introducing himself, the property, and the work he wanted done: about 18 acres of 46-year-old Doug Fir that he wanted clearcut, plus help finishing a stalled septic field next to where the fire lookout tower was being built.

 The next day, just for fun, Dave wrote them a song.